 School Wellness

-Body Walk is a YCCHS program designed to address health trends among youth and engage children in positive healthy behaviors.
-We know that health education at an early age is important for forming healthy habits that will follow children into adulthood.
-Body Walk is a biannual field trip for third graders across Yavapai County that is hosted in Prescott and Cottonwood with many rural schools attending the event.
+Body Expedition is a biannual field trip for third graders across Yavapai County that is hosted in Prescott and Cottonwood with many rural schools attending the event.
 In two hours, the students learn about the body, how it works, and healthy habits.
-Each student receives a bag of health-related items (i.e. toothbrushes, healthy foods, coloring book, etc.) to take home with them to reinforce the messages they learned.
+Each student receives a bag of health-related items (i.e. toothbrushes, coloring book, etc.) to take home with them to reinforce the messages they learned.

 Cottonwood Body Walk 2011